 If you can’t quite bring yourself to go backwards towards winter breakfasts, then you could make this as overnight oats instead.
 Just mix some coffee in to your overnight oats mix and then top before eating.
 In fact, I am going to try that this week.
 Whichever way you decide to try it, I hope you find that it’s a new and delicious way to enjoy some java in the morning.

-– A sprinkle of cinnamon, nutmeg and ground ginger (to taste)
+- 1 sprinkle Cinnamon, nutmeg and ground ginger

 - 2 tbsp pure maple syrup